top of page

 the Need

 The Donali people sit at the bottom of their country’s social and economic system.
 For centuries, the Donali people earned a living collecting and selling forest plants and products as the original inhabitants of their country’s interior forests.
 Life in the Donali community is difficult.
 Rampant alcohol addiction and child marriages deeply impact family life.
-With no written language, less than 10 percent of Donali people can read or write.
-Most local children don’t attend school past grade five.
-Inadequate education and a limited access to advanced healthcare facilities means many people—particularly women—die of preventable illnesses.
+With no written language, less than 10 percent of Donali people can read or write and most local children don’t attend school past grade five.
+Limited access to adequate healthcare facilities means many people—particularly women—die of preventable illnesses.
 The project is committed to working with the Donali believers to translate the Word of God into their own language and meeting the needs voiced by the community.

 The Project